istio/istio.io/content/en/faq/security/cert-lifetime-config.md

 `max-workload-cert-ttl` of Citadel.

 Citadel uses a flag `max-workload-cert-ttl` to control the maximum lifetime for Istio certificates issued to workloads.
 The default value is 90 days.
-If `workload-cert-ttl` on Citadel or Istio Agent is greater than `max-workload-cert-ttl`, Citadel will fail issuing the certificate.
+If `workload-cert-ttl` on Citadel or the Istio Agent is greater than `max-workload-cert-ttl`, Citadel will fail issuing the certificate.

 You can modify a [generated manifest](/docs/setup/install/istioctl/#generate-a-manifest-before-installation)